OctopusDeploy/blog/blog/2021-07/octo-as-target/index.md

 * [How can I easily coordinate multiple project deployments?](https://trello.com/c/9IZmL1Oa/159-how-can-i-easily-coordinate-multiple-project-deployments)
 * [How can I see and promote all the releases in test not currently in staging?](https://trello.com/c/4IokRDDO/162-how-can-i-see-and-promote-all-the-releases-in-test-not-currently-in-staging)

 There is a common pattern to these issues.
-Configuring 10 things (tenants, roles, projects, deployments etc) is manageable, if tedious.
-Configuring 100's of resources is time consuming and frustrating.
+Interacting with 10 things (tenants, roles, projects, deployments etc) is manageable, if tedious.
+Interacting with 100's of resources is time consuming and frustrating.
 Scaling up to 1000 resources and Octopus becomes almost impossible to maintain.

 We know Octopus is the best tool for deploying to thousands of targets.
 We have seen runbooks allowing teams to manage that same infrastructure.
 By taking the next logical step and allowing Octopus itself to be managed though a familiar and proven paradigm, we can ensure Octopus will scale to meet enterprise requirements.